julzil/endolas/README.md

   'jupyter/train_registration.ipynb'

-To use the pipeline, integrated in the GUI "glabel", please visit: https://github.com/engineerByNature/glabel
+To use the pipeline integrated in the GUI "glabel", please visit: https://github.com/engineerByNature/glabel